 Justice S Abdul Nazeer | Photo: PTI

-Elevated as an apex court judge on February 17, 2017, Justice Nazeer was part of several Constitution benches which delivered judgements on issues ranging from demonetisation of currency notes of Rs 1,000 and Rs 500 denomination in 2016, to reservation for Marathas in admission and government jobs and the fundamental right of freedom of speech and expression of high public functionaries.
+Elevated as a Supreme Court judge on February 17, 2017, Justice Nazeer was part of several constitution benches which delivered judgements on issues ranging from demonetisation of currency notes of Rs 1,000 and Rs 500 denomination in 2016, to reservation for Marathas in admission and government jobs and the fundamental right of freedom of speech and expression of high public functionaries.

-Born on January 5, 1958, he was enrolled as an advocate in February 1983 and later appointed as an additional judge of the Karnataka High Court on May 12, 2003.
+Born on January 5, 1958, Justice Nazeer enrolled as an advocate in February 1983 and was later appointed as an additional judge of the Karnataka High Court on May 12, 2003.
 He was appointed as a permanent judge in September 2004.

 Justice Nazeer, in his speech, also stressed on giving decent pay and opportunities to junior lawyers and said energy and competence of young lawyers were unparalleled.